 Education and Training

-In the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, education focuses on integrating programs and opportunities to deliver training to current and future health care providers.
+Educational offerings in the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery provide content that meets individual learners' needs to enhance the provision of patient-centered, cost-effective health care.

 The center seeks to equip health care providers with an understanding of the complex issues in the health care system today and the tools they need to fix it.
 Such education creates a knowledgeable team equipped to improve health care quality and patient outcomes while increasing the efficiency of the delivery system.